kris2026uk/LIS624/OMEKA.md

 1. First, we need to check the versions of what we have already installed using these commands to ensure they match the requirements for OMEKA, these are listed on their website.

 `php --version`

 `mysql --version`

-We also need to confirm there are two php extensions that are required for the OMEKA, (as it states on its system_requirements site) mysqli and exif extensions  - to see the php extentions use this command and verify that what is needed is on the list.
+2. Second, we also need to confirm there are two php extensions that are required for the OMEKA, (as it states on its system_requirements site) mysqli and exif extensions  - to see the php extentions use this command and verify that what is needed is on the list.

-'''
-php -m
-'''
+`php -m`

-The last requirement is ImageMagick, which we have not yet downloaded, use this command to get this software:
+3. Third, we have an additional software requirement, ImageMagick, which we have not yet downloaded, use this command to get this software:

-'''
-sudo apt install imagemagick
+`sudo apt install imagemagick`

-sudo a2enmod rewrite
+`sudo a2enmod rewrite`

-sudo systemctl restart apache2
+`sudo systemctl restart apache2`

-'''
+## Omeka Download

 The first step is creating a user and database on our system for Omeka, replace omeka and xx with a username and password- create user 'OMEKA'@'localhost' identified by 'XXXXXXXXX';